Climate ▸Forecast ▸March ▸April ▸

 Climate and Weather of Italy

-Central and southern Italy have a Mediterranean climate, with warm, dry summers and relatively mild winters.
-The northernmost part of Italy, where the lower limit of the Alps is located, has in part a high-mountain climate and in lower elevations a transitional climate.
+Central and southern Italy have a Mediterranean climate, characterized by warm, dry summers and relatively mild winters.
+The northernmost part of Italy, where the lower limit of the Alps is located, has a high-mountain climate in higher elevations and a transitional climate in lower areas.

-Winter is very cold in the Alps, but mild and even warm on the Ligurian and Neapolitan coasts and in Sicilia.
-Here also summer is hot and dry, whereas in the Alps it is pleasantly cool.
-In mountain areas, winter is ideal for skiing.
+Winter is very cold in the Alps, but mild to warm on the Ligurian and Neapolitan coasts and in Sicily.
+Summers are hot and dry in coastal regions, whereas they remain pleasantly cool in the Alps.
+Mountain areas are ideal for skiing during winter.

-Most of the precipitation in Italy falls west of the Apennines and in the mountains in the far north of Italy.
-These areas often record more than 1200 mm of precipitation per year, some of which falls in the form of snow during winter.
-Where and when most rain falls depends mainly on the region and the season.
-For example, the southern half of Italy has a fairly even rainfall pattern, with most of the rain falling in winter months (December - March) and little or no rain in the dry summer months (June - September).
-Starting September the chances of rain increase again.
-In the northern half of the Italian mainland, precipitation is fairly evenly distributed throughout the year, with peaks in spring and autumn.
+Most of the precipitation in Italy falls west of the Apennines and in the mountains in the far north.
+These areas often record more than 1200 mm of precipitation per year, some of which falls as snow in winter.
+Rainfall patterns vary by region and season.
+The southern half of Italy experiences most rain in winter (December - March) with dry summer months (June - September), while the northern half sees rainfall distributed throughout the year, with peaks in spring and autumn.

-Starting in Tuscany and further south you can experience pleasant temperatures early in the year during spring (April - June) and these warm temperatures last until late autumn (end of October).
+Starting in Tuscany and further south, pleasant temperatures can be experienced early in the year during spring (April - June), and these warm conditions last until late autumn (end of October).
 Winters are mild compared to other western European countries.
-And the further south you go, the warmer the weather.
-For example, a city trip to Rome can even be made in winter with an average temperature of 13°C. However, it’s preferable to avoid the city in July and August; this is the time of year the locals flee because of the heat, with an average of 32°C.
+Further south, the weather remains warmer.
+For example, visiting Rome in winter is feasible with an average temperature of 13°C. However, it is advisable to avoid the city in July and August, when temperatures average 32°C, leading many locals to leave the city due to the heat.

 Are you interested in more detailed information for various cities in Italy?